-- Repeat steps 1-6 above for as many email accounts as you want to add in Spark.
+- Repeat steps 1 to 10 above for as many email accounts as you want to add in Spark.

-Airmail is another popular option that is packed with a lot of useful features for power-users.
+Airmail is another popular third-party email app for iPhone and iPad that is packed with many useful features for power-users.
 It supports iCloud, Google, Exchange, Yahoo, Outlook, AOL, and generic IMAP and POP3 accounts.

 - Launch the Airmail app on your iPhone or iPad.

-Choose the account that you want to add.
+- Choose the account provider that you want to add.

 - Airmail will bring up the webpage for your selected provider so you can log in with your credentials.